JohnMBrandt/Awesome-Neural-Embeddings/README.md

 Tensorflow implementation of skip thougths algorithm and diagramatic and conceptual explanation of the encoder-decoder model.
 This blog post covers the advantages and disadvantages of the algorithm in detail.

 [Doc2Vec](https://medium.com/scaleabout/a-gentle-introduction-to-doc2vec-db3e8c0cce5e) - Gidi Shperber

+A very well-explained introduction to Doc2vec, the sentence and document level implementation of word2vec.
+The blog post uses the original diagrams from the paper, and includes a quick code demo using gensim.